Click on charts for full size

 Water clarity indicators (Secchi Disk Depth tests) have been low for all sections in all years for which data is available.
 In almost all cases, the score was below 50 percent.
 In the graph above, the trend line (not the scatter plots) is the average value of scores for the past five years.
 This method clearly illustrates the trend.

 From 2001 until 2009 water clarity in Maryland and Upper DC (Sections 1 and 2) had been declining.
 The best average score for these sections was in 2001.
 Since then, the average has been declining until recently.
 In the Lower DC Anacostia (Section 3) the best average score was in 1995.
 Since then the average was declining until about 2006.
 However, there seems to be improvement in the past several years in all sections.
-According to the recent water clarity improvement, Submerged Aquatic Vegetation (SAV) re-appeared in 2013 that had been absent from the Anacostia River since 2003.
+Responding to the recent water clarity improvement, submerged aquatic vegetation (SAV) reappeared in 2013 after being absent from the Anacostia River for ten years.
 (See the trend analysis for SAV below for details.)

 In order to accelerate resolving this grave issue, stringent regulations on stormwater runoff should be implemented because the increased peak stream flows resulting from flashy stormwater runoff from increased impervious surfaces have been eroding the streambanks and scouring streambeds, making the water cloudy.
-According to a study conducted for the Total Maximum Daily Loads (TMDL) for sediment, about 73 percent of sediment is coming from streambank erosion.
+According to a study conducted for the Total Maximum Daily Loads (TMDL) for sediment, about 73% of sediment is coming from streambank erosion.
 The study was conducted for suspended sediment particles in the water.
-When heavier particles of sediment are taken into consideration, it is probably safe to say that more than 73 percent of sediment is coming from streambank erosion.
+When heavier particles of sediment are taken into consideration, it is safe to say that more than 73% of sediment is coming from streambank erosion.

 %Scores for Chlorophyll a are improving.
 However, the overall better score in Maryland (Section 1) does not mean that there are no excessive nutrients coming from Maryland.
 Because Chlorophyll a is a green pigment in plants, algae, and cyanobacteria, it does not accurately reflect the nutrient amounts in water.
 There is a lag time between discharge of nutrients and their uptake by plants, etc.